-The skin is one the body’s most important organs and also the largest.
+The skin is one of the body’s most important organs and also the largest.
 It protects your body from pathogens, toxins, injury and other things which would certainly kill you if you didn’t have this barrier between what makes up your body and the outside world.
 Beta Glucan is one thing we can take internally or apply on our skin to prevent skin aging and enhance our immune system and skin’s healing capacity.

 Did you have oatmeal today?
 If you did, then you have consumed a certain type of beta-glucan which has been shown to lower cholesterol, boost immunity and lower blood glucose.
 These beta glucans have also been found to have a number of positive and beneficial effects on the skin.

-What are Beta Glucans?
+What Are Beta Glucans?

 Beta-glucans have been studied for decades because of their remarkable and beneficial effects on human health.
 Most people who get beta glucan are most likely to be getting it from oats.
 It is found in the cell-wall of cereals like oat and barley but can be found in other food sources in smaller amounts.